Building Metropolitan DC & Beyond

 From the Beginning: Land Use Law

 There are few development projects or deals in the Maryland-Washington, D.C. region that do not have a Linowes and Blocher LLP stamp on them.
-From White Flint to Silver Spring, King Farm to the Kentlands, Avenel to Annapolis Mall, and St. Charles Communities to Frederick Brick Works, our attorneys have helped shape these communities.
+From White Flint to Downtown Silver Spring, Park Potomac to Pike & Rose, Annapolis Mall to the Annapolis Yacht Club, and St. Charles Communities to Frederick Brick Works, our attorneys have helped shape these communities

-As a commercial real estate and business law firm, we have expanded our initial base from a Montgomery County real estate firm, to a sophisticated, multi-regional and multi-practice powerhouse able to handle not only land use and real estate matters but bankruptcy, tax, corporate, environmental and estate matters.
+As a real estate and business law firm, we have expanded our initial base from a Montgomery County real estate firm, to a sophisticated, multi-regional and multi-practice powerhouse able to handle not only land use and real estate matters but bankruptcy, tax, corporate, environmental and estate matters.
 Our experience in the greater Washington, D.C.
 Metropolitan area and surrounding Maryland jurisdictions provides us with a broad base of experience and talent that allows us to be more creative and yet practical in our approach to helping clients through their legal challenges.